-7. Standard Application for Reappointment and/or Promotion (including Standardized Curriculum Vita)
+7. Standard Application for Reappointment and/or Promotion for Tenure Track Faculty, Non-Tenure Track Teaching Positions, and Librarians (including Standardized Curriculum Vita)

 The Standard Application includes the following items: (A) the Cover Page, (B) the Table of Contents, (C) the Professional Development Essay, (D) the Disciplinary Standards, (E) Evaluation Letters/Reports, (F) the Standardized Curriculum Vita, (G) External Reviews of Scholarship (if applicable), (H) Student Teaching Evaluations, (I) Peer Reviews of Teaching, (J) Course Syllabi, (K) Scholarly/creative/ professional work, and all selected supporting documentation.
 The specific contents of all of these sections are described in the text that follows.